Important note

 Pulling your toes upwards

-- 3 sets x 10 repetitions per side
+3 sets x 10 repetitions per side

 Pulling your toes upwards with aid

-- Turn ankle joint outwards
+- Turn the ankle joint outwards and hold the tension.

-- Alternative: Turn ankle joint inwards
+- Change: Turn the ankle inwards.

-- 3 sets x 15 repetitions
+3 sets x 15 repetitions per side

 Heel raise (sitting)